 Community Health Workers

-Lucas County has dozens of community health workers (CHWs) and other home visitors who are part of Toledo-Lucas County Getting to 1, the local Ohio Equity Institute team working to help women have healthy babies and reduce infant mortality.
-Getting to 1 is led by staff at the Toledo-Lucas County Health Department and Hospital Council of Northwest Ohio’s Northwest Ohio Pathways HUB.
+Lucas County has dozens of community health workers (CHWs) and other home visitors who are part of Toledo-Lucas County Getting to 1, the local Ohio Equity Institute team working to help Lucas County women have healthy babies and reduce infant mortality.
+Staff at the Toledo-Lucas County Health Department and Hospital Council of Northwest Ohio’s Northwest Ohio Pathways HUB lead Getting to 1.

 This infographic explains more about preventing children from dying before their first birthdays, known as infant mortality.
 (Click on the infographic for a printable PDF.)